TrevGuy12/novela-hugo-starter/content/post/my-first-robotic-arm-from-scratch.md

 #### Base rotation and key slot

-The top of the base was another very important part that was vital for the rotation of the entire assembly.
+The top of the base was another very important part with its tongue and grove notch, and key that was vital for the rotation of the entire assembly.

 ![](/images/bottopper.PNG)

 #### All parts

-These are all the final pieces of the robot laid out together, this whole process took about a month after I finished learning Fusion 360.
+These are all the final pieces of the robot laid out together, this whole process took a few weeks after I finished learning Fusion 360.

 ![](/images/botall.PNG)

 ## Component assembly phase

-Once I finished all of the parts I put them together in Fusion 360, so I could get a preview of the finished robot.
+Once I finished creating all of the parts I put them together in the Fusion 360 environment, so I could get a preview of the finished robot.

 ![](/images/fusion.gif)

 ## 3D printing phase

 After I was satisfied with the end result I 3D printed the parts with the [Ender v3 3D printer](https://www.amazon.com/Official-Creality-3D-Printer-Source/dp/B07D218NX3).
+The entire print time was roughly 13 hours.

 ![](/images/3dprint.gif)